ismaelabujadur/ismaelabujadur.github.io/src/data/about.md

 # Intro

-I am a full-stack developer who would like to work on meaningful projects, helping our society in many ways.
-I am interested in projects that are related to imaging, social impact, renewable energies, and environment.
+I am a full-stack developer who would like to work on meaningful projects, and help our society in many ways.
+I am interested in projects that are related to imaging, social impact, renewable energies, and social environment.
 If you think I can be helpful to you or would like to meet me, please feel free to get in touch.

 # Currently